 Before enrolling in high school, my knowledge of America came from sitcoms and talk shows like Maury and Jerry Springer, which I later learned spread stereotypes and false narratives.
 In Nigeria, I was on track to graduate high school at 15.
 When I came to America, I was 14 and technically a high school junior, but I was enrolled as a freshman.
 I studied hard academically but didn’t realize how much I had to learn culturally.
 It was actually a blessing for me to have the time to assimilate and spend time with American youth in high school.

 My father, a geography professor and journalist, still lives with three of my six sisters in Nigeria, where it is sometimes hard to express yourself as a journalist.
 My mother has been unable to work since 2005 when she suffered an aneurysm.
-She now lives in Texas with one of my
+She now lives in Texas with one of my sisters, who is a nurse.

 My study abroad experience was one of the best decisions I have made as a college student.
 I was one of 10 students from a Minority Serving Institution who received the Frederick Douglass Global Fellowship sponsored by the Council on International Educational Exchange (CIEE) and the Penn Center for Minority Serving Institutions.
 The 10 of us from all different backgrounds studied for four weeks at CIEE’s Global Institute in Cape Town.
 During that time, I had some of the deepest and most profound conversations and experiences of my life.